 The NNECL Quality Mark

 Awards are made for 3 years in the first instance.
-As part of the process, institutions will identify future actions to improve their ongoing support for care experienced students.
+As part of the process, institutions identify future actions to improve their ongoing support for care experienced students.
 These will then form the basis for re-submission at the end of the award period.
-Over time, the findings from the Quality Mark assessments will enable us to build up a more detailed repository of effective practice across the sector to inform future policy and further improvements.
+Universities and colleges which have achieved the Quality Mark are listed on our Awards page.

 Expressions of interest